algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Functional-Specifications.md

 The remote control of the signage is the second parameter to consider during this project. <br>

 The user will be able to manage the signage via an application.
-He should be able to switch the signage on or off and dim manually as he would do for a smartphone.
+The user must be able to choose either to switch on the signage or to switch it off by clicking on a button on the application.
+He will also be able to change the brightness of the LED's just be adjusting a cursor as you would do with your phone. <br>
+The user will also be able to configure an automatic on/off time that he will be able to change at anytime.

-This will be the interactive feature between the signage and the user.
+This will be the interactive features between the signage and the user.

 ## 6. Consumption reduction and compliance with environmental laws:

 As we all now, nowadays global warming is in everyone's mind and a large number of constraints are imposed on companies to avoid the various pollutions. <br>
 In the case of signages it is light pollution and electricity consumption that are targeted by the different laws.

 To help SignAll in this field, we will add an intelligent feature to replace the human action.
-The signage will automatically turn on and off depending on the hour choose by the user (probably in function of environmental laws). <br>
+The signage wasn't turned off during the night, it will be automatically turned off at 1am and on again at 6am (french law of the 10/07/2022). <br>
-There will also be a feature to automatically adapt the brightness of the signage depending on the ambient brightness
+If the user needs to turn it on during this period, he can do so anyway.
+Depending on the

 ## 7. Personas: